hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `authorized_ip_ranges` - (Optional) Set of authorized IP ranges to allow access to API server, e.g. ["198.51.100.0/24"].

-* `subnet_id` - (Optional) The ID of the Subnet where the API server endpoint is delegated to.

-* `vnet_integration_enabled` - (Optional) Should API Server VNet Integration be enabled?
-For more details please visit [Use API Server VNet Integration](https://learn.microsoft.com/en-us/azure/aks/api-server-vnet-integration).

--> **Note:** This requires that the Preview Feature `Microsoft.ContainerService/EnableAPIServerVnetIntegrationPreview` is enabled and the Resource Provider is re-registered, see [the documentation](https://learn.microsoft.com/en-us/azure/aks/api-server-vnet-integration#register-the-enableapiservervnetintegrationpreview-preview-feature) for more information.

 ---

 An `auto_scaler_profile` block supports the following: